Layla Moran: Foreign policy

-Moran is a supporter of Nazanin Zaghari-Ratcliffe and called for her release from prison in Iran.
+Moran is a supporter of Nazanin Zaghari-Ratcliffe and in 2018 called for her release from prison in Iran.

+During the Gaza war, she has advocated for allowing humanitarian aid into the Gaza Strip and urged the then Prime Minister, Rishi Sunak to take a stronger stance regarding the humanitarian crisis.
+Furthermore, she has advocated for a permanent ceasefire, citing in December 2023 the desperate situation of her own family members trapped in Gaza.
+Moran welcomed the UK's formal recognition of the State of Palestine on 21 September 2025, describing it as a promise fulfilled to her great-grandfather, and advocated for more concrete action from Parliament, including stopping the trade with illegal settlers in the occupied territories, ceasing the arms sail to Israel, and giving resources to the Foreign Office to lead the Western bloc's brokering of the peace deal.

+Housing

+In 2020, Moran campaigned against a proposal to build 11,000 new homes in Oxford by 2036.
+In 2023, she urged voters to vote tactically for the Green Party in order to block increases in housing supply in her constituency.

 Personal life

 In an interview with The Times, Moran stated that she suffered from depression when she was a student and attributed it to a negative self-image resulting from the social stigma of obesity.
 She underwent stomach-stapling surgery to assist her in losing weight.

-In 2013, Moran and her then boyfriend Richard Davis were briefly questioned by police, after she slapped him during an argument in their hotel room at the Liberal Democrat Federal Conference.
-No charge was brought, but the relationship subsequently ended.
+In 2013, Moran and her then-boyfriend, Richard Davis, were briefly questioned by police after she slapped him during an argument in their hotel room at the Liberal Democrat Federal Conference.
+She was charged with domestic violence but the case was subsequently dropped.

 On 2 January 2020, Moran revealed in an interview with PinkNews that she is pansexual; she is believed to be the first UK parliamentarian to come out as pansexual.
-Moran also disclosed that she was in a stable relationship with Rosy Cobb, formerly a Liberal Democrat press officer.
-Cobb was suspended by the party during the previous general election over an accusation that she had forged an email.
+Moran also disclosed that she was in a relationship with former Liberal Democrat press officer Rosy Cobb.
+The couple live in West Oxfordshire.